Voxeljet: Globalization

 To add to its global network of sales partners voxeljet AG began to set up its own international locations in the year 2014.
 On 1 October 2014, voxeljet AG took over the British company Propshop (Model Makers) Ltd., thus establishing its first location outside Germany.
 With the takeover, Propshop became a wholly owned subsidiary of voxeljet AG.
 The company, which specializes in the film and entertainment industry, had already gained experience with voxeljet printing systems when it purchased the VX1000 in the year 2012.
 In the same year, voxeljet AG founded a new company in the USA.
 In January 2015, voxeljet began to operate a service center for the on-demand production of molds and models in Canton (Michigan), with the goal of reaching a printing capacity similar to the capacity at the home location in Friedberg by the end of 2016.
 In December 2015 voxeljet announced a joint venture with Suzhou Meimai Fast Manufacturing Technology in China.
 The joint venture shall be called voxeljet China Ltd. and will be headquartered in the city of Suzhou, near Shanghai.
 At the same time voxeljet AG established voxeljet India Pvt.
-Ltd. The new subsidiary is located in Pune, a large automotive and manufacturing center near Mumbai.
+Ltd.